Taiwrash/g4-workshop/docs/beginner-intermediate/4-git-in-vscode.md

    ![source control](./vscode-pack/vscode-2.PNG)

 6. To add to index, commit, pull and push to GitHub.
-Click on the icon located in step 4 above
+Click on the icon located in step 4 above.

-7. Click on the icon with green circle to stage or **add** a file to the index
+7. Click on the icon with green circle to stage or **add** a file to the index.

-8. Click on the icon with red circle to **commit** changes
+8. Click on the icon with red circle to **commit** changes.

-9. Click on the icon with blue circle to see more action to pull, push, add remote and others
+9. Click on the icon with blue circle to see more action to pull, push, add remote and others.

     ![Step6,7,8 Illustration](./vscode-pack/vscode-3.png)